Online supermarkets: a guide to Dutch grocery delivery services

 🗺 Delivery regions: Fill in your postcode and house number on Jumbo’s website to see if they deliver to your address

-While PLUS is on the more expensive side of places to get your groceries, the supermarket is known for high-quality meat and bakery products, and it was voted the supermarket with the best wine assortment in 2018!)
+While PLUS is on the more expensive side of places to get your groceries, the supermarket is known for high-quality meat and bakery products.

-Feeling really hungry or just forgot to buy your favourite flavour of hagelslag?
-PLUS has you covered.
-With their PLUS Express option, you can get your online groceries delivered in as fast as two hours.
+Whether you’re feeling hungry or just forgot to buy your favourite flavour of hagelslag, their PLUS Express option gets you your online groceries delivered in as fast as two hours.

 💰 Minimum spend: €25